magne4000/rippy/README.md

 optional arguments:
-  -h, --help            show this help message and exit -d DEST, --dest DEST  Folder where ripped files will be stored
+  -h, --help            show this help message and exit -d DEST, --dest DEST  Folder where ripped files will be stored -r, --restore         Will rip files that have not been ripped the last time
 ```